Gladstone, Queensland: Television

-WIN Television, Seven Queensland, Southern Cross Ten, ABC and SBS stations are all able to be received in Gladstone.
+WIN Television, Seven Queensland, Network 10, ABC and SBS stations are all able to be received in Gladstone.

-The Central Queensland editions of WIN News and Seven Local News, both regularly feature news content directly relating to the Gladstone region.
+The Central Queensland editions of WIN News and Seven News, both regularly feature news content directly relating to the Gladstone region.
 Seven Queensland employ a journalist and camera operator in Gladstone, while WIN Television dispatch a news crew from Rockhampton to cover news stories in Gladstone.

-The weekly 'What's On' segment on Seven Local News is also presented from Gladstone.
+The weekly 'What's On' segment on Seven News is also presented from Gladstone.

 Sports teams

+The city hosted an NRL game in Round 5 of the 2018 NRL season between the Gold Coast Titans and Manly Warringah Sea Eagles, which attracted a sell-out crowd of 5,135 to Marley Brown Oval.
+The local competition is the Gladstone District Rugby League.